 In his speech, Foreign Minister Steinmeier described the Humboldt-Forum as a “market place for ideas, an agora to encourage debate right across the boundaries of academic disciplines, states and cultures”.
 He was sure, he said, “that the Humboldt-Forum can offer a large and welcoming roof under which ideas from all around the world can gather”.
 Steinmeier continued:

 Only open dialogue between different societies – among our citizens, our academics, young musicians, architects, authors – will enable us to generate long-term trust and understanding that transcend all borders.

 Honored Cabinet Secretary Arero, Distinguished Scientists, artists, scholars, Distinguished guests, Please allow me to start by introducing a special guest who has been accompanying me these last few…

-Last updated in January 2017 Political relations Germany and Kenya have a tradition of close partnership based on wide-ranging relations in the political, economic and cultural spheres.
+Political relations Germany and Kenya have a traditionally close partnership based on wide-ranging relations in the political, economic and cultural spheres.
 Germany was the first country to recognise Kenya under international law after it gained independence…